hackclub/hackclub/CONDUCT.md

 - Be friendly and welcoming
 - Be patient
-  - Remember that people have varying communication styles and that not everyone is using their native language.
-(Meaning and tone can be lost in translation .)
+  - Remember that people have varying communication styles and that not everyone is using their native language (meaning and tone can be lost in translation).
 - Be thoughtful
   - Productive communication requires effort.
 Think about how your words will be interpreted.